Views

 What's Inside

-The PDF package contains a single-page student activity and a corresponding answer key for rapid grading.
-The worksheet features a clean tabular layout with high-contrast animal illustrations, including a snake, eagle, and turtle.
+The PDF package contains two pages of student activities and a corresponding answer key for rapid grading.
+The worksheet features a clean tabular layout with high-contrast animal illustrations, including a snake, eagle, fish, and turtle.
 Students record the number of legs and wings for each specimen and select the appropriate movement category from a provided word list.

 Zero-Prep Workflow

 This resource is designed for a zero-prep workflow in busy classrooms.
-Teachers can simply print the single page in under 30 seconds, distribute it to the class for immediate engagement, and review the results using the provided answer key in less than a minute.
+Teachers can print the pages in under 30 seconds, distribute them to the class for immediate engagement, and review the results using the provided answer key in less than a minute.
+Total teacher prep time is under two minutes.
 The intuitive layout makes it an ideal choice for emergency sub plans or quick transitions.

 Standards Alignment

-This activity is aligned with `1-LS1-1`, which requires students to understand how organisms have external parts that help them survive and grow.
+This activity is aligned with 1-LS1-1, which requires students to understand how organisms have external parts that help them survive, grow, and meet their needs.
 By analyzing the relationship between physical structures (wings and legs) and functions (movement), students master the core concepts of biological structure and function.
-This standard code can be copied directly into lesson plans or curriculum mapping tools.
+Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It